ReginaldAboagye/Data-Science-Portfolio/README.md

 - A logistic regression model was used to predict whether or not a customer would subscribe to a long-term bank deposit with 73.4% accuracy.
 - Model selection and validation were performed using Akaike and Bayesian Information Criterion.
 ### [Time Series Analysis](https://rpubs.com/kellibelcher/767453)
-- Compared ARIMA and seasonal ARIMA models to Exponential Smoothing to predict monthly US unemployment rates.
+- Compared seasonal and non-seasonal ARIMA models to Exponential Smoothing to predict monthly US unemployment rates.